uswds/uswds-site/_utilities/layout-grid.md

 This example code creates three equal-width columns on tablet, desktop, and widescreen devices by using our predefined grid classes.
 Those columns are centered in the page with the parent `grid-container` container.

-The following sections break the layoutgrid down and describe how it works.
+The following sections break the layout grid down and describe how it works.

 ### Containers, rows, and columns